 Homebound & Our Elders

 Sister Kathy Stuttgen lives daily the Franciscan value of seeing the good in all.
-From her early days of ministry at Sacred Heart Parish in Oelwein, Iowa, to her current position at Mary, Mother of the Church in La Crosse, Wisconsin, she continues to reach out to homebound women and men.
+From her early days of ministry at Sacred Heart Parish in Oelwein, Iowa, to her current position as volunteer at Mary, Mother of the Church in La Crosse, Wisconsin, she continues to reach out to homebound women and men.
 Aging is difficult in our culture; often the very pillars of the neighborhood and themselves forgotten and sometimes vulnerable.
 Sister Kathy has a passion for justice and to make sure no one slips through the cracks.
 Word of mouth is how Sister Kathy discovers who is in need of help.
 Listening intently she often hears who has not been around lately or who may have been hospitalized.
 She does not always have a plan of who she will visit, most of the time she relies on her gut feeling and news she hears as she drives from house to house.
 There is always a reason a door goes unanswered, and she wants to know why.
-Read more about Sister Kathy's ministry.

 Pastoral Migratoria “is dedicated to serving Hispanic immigrant parish communities in which immigrant lay leaders are commissioned to respond to their baptismal calls through service, justice and accompaniment actions,” says Archdiocese of Chicago National Senior Coordinator of Immigration Elena Segura.
 As it is parish based, the ministry is unique.
 “Currently, more than 40 Hispanic parishes in the Archdiocese of Chicago offer Pastoral Migratoria training,” reports Elena.
 And the program keeps growing.
 This ripple effect is fed in part by the support of Franciscan Sisters of Perpetual Adoration.
 Read Empowering immigrant leaders through Pastoral Migratoria: 'my family is not alone!'